igvteam/igv-docs/igv-docs/docs/FileFormats/Genomes.md

 * define the chromosome ideograms for a reference genome, or
 * create a cytoband track (as of version 2.11.0).

 A cytoband file is a five-column tab-delimited text file.
 Each row of the file describes the position of a cytogenetic band.
-The columns in the file match the columns of the [cytoBand table](http://genome.ucsc.edu/cgi-bin/hgTables?db=hg38&hgta_group=map&hgta_track=cytoBand&hgta_table=cytoBand&hgta_doSchema=describe+table+schema) in the database underlying the UCSC Genome Browser.
-These files are downloadable from the UCSC website as "cytoBandIdeo.txt.gz" for many genome assemblies, for example https://hgdownload.cse.ucsc.edu/goldenPath/hg38/database/cytoBandIdeo.txt.gz

-The Cytoband file format is used to define the chromosome ideograms for a reference genome, and/or as of version 2.11.0 to create a cytoband track.

-A cytoband file is a five-column tab-delimited text file.
-Each row of the file describes the position of a cytogenetic band.
-The columns in the file match the columns of the [cytoBand table](http://genome.ucsc.edu/cgi-bin/hgTables?db=hg38&hgta_group=map&hgta_track=cytoBand&hgta_table=cytoBand&hgta_doSchema=describe+table+schema) in the database underlying the UCSC Genome Browser.
-These files are downloadable from the UCSC website as "cytoBandIdeo.txt.gz" for many genome assemblies, for example https://hgdownload.cse.ucsc.edu/goldenPath/hg38/database/cytoBandIdeo.txt.gz
+The columns in the file match the columns of the [cytoBand table](http://genome.ucsc.edu/cgi-bin/hgTables?db=hg38&hgta_group=map&hgta_track=cytoBand&hgta_table=cytoBand&hgta_doSchema=describe+table+schema) in the UCSC Genome Browser database.
+These files are downloadable from the UCSC website as "cytoBandIdeo.txt.gz" for many genome assemblies, for example [https://hgdownload.cse.ucsc.edu/goldenPath/hg38/database/cytoBandIdeo.txt.gz](https://hgdownload.cse.ucsc.edu/goldenPath/hg38/database/cytoBandIdeo.txt.gz)

 <table class="general" width="100%">
 	<tbody>